Zeky84/Zeky84/README.md

 ## Welcome to the GitHub profile of [Ezequiel Fernandez]

 ### Professional Summary:
-Dedicated software developer with proficiency in designing, developing, and maintaining complex applications.
-Extensive experience in both backend and frontend development, focusing on efficiency and performance optimization.
+Software developer with proficiency in designing, developing, and maintaining web applications.Focusing on efficiency and performance optimization.

 ### Technical Expertise: